 The benefit to starting photo editing of a night’s work at 12 midnight is the rare chance to see and shoot an epic thunder and lightning show that illuminated Seattle’s sky late Friday night/early Saturday morning.
-Beginning shortly after midnight, I could see the lightning streaks bolt through the sky out of the corner of my eye as I was working in PhotoShop.
-Finally, my creative urge took over, and I figured I’d better take advantage of the show, plus my fortuitous view of the Space Needle from my living room.
+Beginning shortly after midnight, more about I could see the lightning streaks bolt through the sky out of the corner of my eye as I was working in PhotoShop.
+Finally, patient my creative urge took over, and I figured I’d better take advantage of the show, plus my fortuitous view of the Space Needle from my living room.
 I grabbed my Canon 5D Mark III, since it was a better low-light performer than my Canon 6D, and 24-70mm f/2.8 lens, and loaded the camera up on a tripod, and went outside on my balcony.
 Unfortunately, my first tripod of choice was a cheap plastic model that would do in a pinch, but ultimately wasn’t ideal for nighttime shooting.
 After snapping several shots, all of which captured some form of lightning, I bolted for my car to retrieve my trusty Benro tripod–a much better deal.
 By the time I got my gear set up on the Benro and had it positioned in my ideal composition, the lightning died down significantly.
 It was to the point where I caught about 50 long exposure frames in a row of the same scene (the one below), all sans lightning.
 Oh well.

 At least those first 4 shots I grabbed (embedded below) turned out decently with some fixing in PhotoShop.
 They got some pretty decent (ok, more than decent!) likes and shares on Facebook and a mention in the Seattle P.I.
 Not bad for my first shot at capturing lightning!

 Want to know how to shoot lightning?
 I wrote a little piece on how I got these shots over on my blog.